 Benefits:

-• Team autonomy - fraud team works independently
+- Team autonomy - the fraud team works independently

 Clarifying Additions: This ensures growth does not disrupt existing areas.
 New capabilities arrive as new components rather than modifications to old ones.
 This avoids large, risky refactors as the system expands.